Skip to main content

 How does TransUnion handle personal information?

 Nothing is more important than the safety and security of the consumer information TransUnion is entrusted with.
 Credit information held by TransUnion is stewarded with care and highly confidential.
-We make trust possible by ensuring that each consumer is reliably and safely represented in the marketplace.
-We call this Information for Good.
-To keep your information protected, TransUnion acts in accordance with the Code of Practice on Consumer Credit Data issued by the Office of the Privacy Commissioner for Personal Data, Hong Kong in the handling of credit data and the providing of credit reports to its members.
-Call us at (852) 2577 1816 for more information.
+We make trust possible by ensuring each consumer is reliably represented in the marketplace.

 Return to top

-• General personal data such as name, address, telephone number, date of birth, Hong Kong Identity Card number and travel document number
+• General personal data like name, address, telephone number, date of birth, Hong Kong Identity Card number and travel document number

 • Credit card and personal loan data, such as types of credit accounts, repayment history records, credit limits and outstanding balances

-• Public records such as action relating to recovery of debt, judgment entered for money owed, bankruptcy and discharge of bankruptcy
+• Public records, such as action relating to recovery of debt, judgments entered for money owed, bankruptcy and discharge of bankruptcy

-• Individual credit enquiries made by TransUnion’s members
+• Individual credit enquiries made by participating financial institutions

 Return to top

-How long can TransUnion retain the relevant individual credit information?
+How long does TransUnion retain the relevant individual credit information?

-In accordance with the Code of Practice on Consumer Credit Data issued by the Office of the Privacy Commissioner for Personal Data, Hong Kong, retention time limits are as follows:
+According to the Code of Practice on Consumer Credit Data promulgated by the Office of the Privacy Commissioner for Personal Data, Hong Kong, the retention periods are as follows:

-• TransUnion can retain current credit card and personal loan records for credit reference purposes.
+• TransUnion may keep up-to-date credit card and personal loan account records for credit reference purposes

-• TransUnion can retain normal closed credit card and personal loan records up to five years from the date of account termination.
+• TransUnion may retain normally closed credit card and personal loan accounts for five years from the date of account termination.

-• TransUnion can retain delinquent records for up to five years from the date of full settlement, or five years from the discharge of bankruptcy, as notified by the individual in accordance with the Code of Practice on Consumer Credit Data issued by the Office of the Privacy Commissioner for Personal Data, Hong Kong (whichever occurs first).
+• TransUnion may retain a record of overdue repayment for five years from the date of full repayment of the outstanding amount, or from the date on which the defaulter notifies TransUnion of the discharge of bankruptcy in accordance with the Code of Practice on Consumer Credit Data issued by the Office of the Privacy Commissioner for Personal Data, Hong Kong, and retains the relevant data for five years (whichever occurs first).

-• TransUnion can retain records for filed bankruptcy petitions for eight years and other public records for seven years from the dates of legal proceedings.
+• TransUnion may retain a record of bankruptcy application for eight years and other public records for seven years from the date of the proceedings.

 Return to top